projectceladon/celadon-documentation/source/getting_started/how-to.rst

 #.
 Build a live boot image.

     Follow the general steps to prepare for the local development, and download the source code.
-Make sure the kernelflinger support loading Android from a USB disk, and support USB live boot for your **[lunch_target]**.
-For some lunch targets such as caas, celadon_ivi and celadon_tablet these features are enabled by default.
-Open the mixins config file of caas *device/intel/project-celadon/caas/mixins.spec*, you can find:
+Open the mixins config file to verify the kernelflinger supports USB live boot feature for your **[lunch_target]**, as the feature is enabled by default for some of lunch targets such as *"caas", "celadon_ivi" and "celadon_tablet"*.
+The following example shows the mixins config file *device/intel/project-celadon/caas/mixins.spec* for the "caas" lunch target:

     .. code-block:: none

         boot-arch: project_celadon(...,...,usb_storage=ture,live_boot=true)

-    Enable this features for your **[lunch_target]** by adding these two options to its mixins.spec like caas.
+    Enable the live boot feature by adding the *usb_storage* and *live_boot* options in the *mixins.spec* file.

     Use the following command to build a live boot image: